Fracking

 In order to make fracking viable, the Coalition Government included in its new Infrastructure Act a provision which takes away the right of landowners to prohibit fracking companies from driving horizontal pipes under their land.
 This is a valuable legal right.
 It has been taken from landowners without the grant of any kind of compensation and amounts to a kind of legalised theft, and the benefit is passed to the fracking companies free, gratis and for nothing.

-Paul Andrews (second from right) with fellow campaigners outside the High Court in London
+Paul Andrews (second from right) with fellow campaigners outside the Royal Courts of Justice in London

 Clicky